CPRTLB-PSH/rack-capture/README.md

 Tool for image dataset capture

 ## Environment variables
-`UPLOAD_DIR`: Directory to where to save dataset `CACHE_DIR`: Directory where to store capture journal and store temporary images `CONFIG_PATH`: Path to the config.json file.
+`UPLOAD_DIR`: Directory to where to save dataset.
+Defaults to ./data `CONFIG_PATH`: Path to the config.json file.
 Defaults to ./config.json